 The Independent Police Investigative Directorate Act (2011), which came into

 effect on 1 April 2012, grants the directorate an extended mandate and changes

 one that prioritises the investigative function.
-The new act places
+The act further places

-stringent

-obligations on the South African Police Service and Municipal Police
+stringent obligations on the South African Police Service and Municipal Police

-Services

-to report matters that must be investigated by the directorate and ensures the
+Services to report matters that must be investigated by the directorate and

-implementation of disciplinary recommendations made by the directorate.
+ensure the implementation of the disciplinary recommendations of the

 The Estimates of National Expenditure (ENE) is a book published along with the tabling of the budget for the new financial year.